Ashfield-Colborne Lakefront Association ... 2024-11-15

 Most of ACW's lakefront seasonal properties are subject to Ontario's regulations for development within the 100-year erosion line of the Lake Huron shore and bluff.
 For details, see MVCA shoreline and gully maps and regulations.

-The Lake Huron Centre for Coastal Conservation offers a number of community programs and has many guides that are of particular interest to lakefront property owners.
+The Lake Huron Coastal Centre offers a number of community programs and has many guides that are of particular interest to lakefront property owners.

 Pollution